 Faisal II b.
 May 2, 1935 d.
 July 14, 1958 King of Iraq.
 He ascended to the throne at the age of three years upon the tragic death of his father, King Ghazi.
 Faisal's uncle Abd al-llah served as regent until Faisal came of age in 1953.
 As a child, he suffered from asthma.
 In April of 1941, Abd al-llah was briefly deposed by a military coup which aimed to align Iraq with the Axis powers, but he was quickly restored.
 As a teenager, Faisal attended Harrow School in England with his cousin King Hussein of Jordan.
 On May 2, 1953...[Read More] (Bio by: Mr. Badger Hawkeye) Royal Mausoleum (Adhamiyah), Baghdad, Baghdad, Iraq

-Finn, Pvt.
-James Henry b.
+Fynn, Pvt.
+James Henry 'Little Finn' b.
 November 24, 1893 d.
 March 30, 1917 World War I Victoria Cross Recipient.
 His citation reads "On 9 April 1916 at Sanna-i-Yat, Mesopotamia, Private Fynn was one of a small party which dug in, in front of our advanced line and about 300 yards from the enemy's trenches.
 He went out and bandaged a number of wounded men under heavy fire, making several journeys in order to do so.
 Being unable to get a stretcher, he carried on his back a badly wounded man to safety".
-(Bio by: derrick unwin) Basra Memorial, Al Basrah, Basra, Iraq Plot: No Known Grave; name is listed as "Fynn" on the Basra Memorial, Panel 16 and 62.
+(Bio by: derrick unwin) Basra Memorial, Al Basrah, Basra, Iraq Plot: Panel 16 and 62.

 Ghazi I b.
 March 21, 1912 d.
 April 4, 1939 King of Iraq.
 The only son of Faisal I, he was cared for by his grandfather Hussein bin Ali, the Grand Sharif of Mecca, while his father was busy in his campaigns and travels.
 In 1924 Ghazi was appointed crown prince.
 He assumed the crown as King Ghazi I on September 8, 1933, upon the death of his father.
 Ghazi was a staunch pan-Arab nationalist and was opposed to British interests in his country.
 He supported the military when it ousted the civilian government.
 Ghazi was rumored to...[Read More] (Bio by: Mr. Badger Hawkeye) Royal Mausoleum (Adhamiyah), Baghdad, Baghdad, Iraq